 Step back into the wild west of Laramie’s past, see the buildings, and hear the stories that made Laramie what it is today.
 Many of downtown Laramie’s historic buildings date back to the 1800s.
 From the beautiful turn-of-the-century architecture to the dramatic tales of days gone by, this is a fun tour for anyone who appreciates history.
 Learn more about the Historic Downtown Laramie Tour here.

 The Old Lincoln Highway Tour

-Another great Social Distance Road Trip itinerary idea is the Old Lincoln Highway.
+Another great solo tour is the Old Lincoln Highway.
 The Lincoln Highway was established in 1913 as the first coast-to-coast highway.
 The original route traversed the country from Times Square, New York City to Lincoln Park, San Francisco.
 A portion of the highway went right through Laramie Basin.
 While the highway has changed significantly since days gone by, there is still so much history to appreciate.
 For more information on the Old Lincoln Highway and to download a tour brochure, please visit our website.

 Along the Snowy Range Scenic Byway (photo by Leah Veinbergs)